 A high contrast ratio is less critical in classrooms and conference rooms, as the benefits are most noticeable in highly light-controlled, pitch-black rooms.
 For business and classrooms, look for contrast ratios in the range of 4,000:1 – 30,000:1.

 Projector brightness is measured by how much light the projector can output, called lumens.
 The more lumens, the brighter the projector.
 Importantly, brighter isn’t always better.
 Environments don’t always need the brightest projector to achieve satisfying results.
-Higher brightness also means higher cost.
+Higher brightness also means a higher cost.

 Factors that influence brightness needs include: